 Basic facilities like toilets are scattered on the premises.
 The guide is available upon request at the ticket counter.
 On the other hand, tourists who forget to withdraw cash in Prambanan temple could easily use debit or credit cards at the ticket counter.
 Restaurant with an outdoor and indoor seating area available near the entrance gate.

-Boko Sunset resto offers various menus from Indonesia to western dishes at affordable prices.
-Price ranges from Rp15.000-Rp80.000 for snacks and main dish.
+Boko Sunset resto offers various menus from Indonesia to Western dishes at affordable prices.
+Price ranges from Rp15.000-Rp80.000 for snacks and main dishes.
 Boko resto’s panoramic scenery will be the perfect choice for tourists to relax and close the evening.

 How To Get To Ratu Boko Temple